-One Senator said outside interest groups for service members and veterans were caught off guard to the provision in the agreement and were just now beginning to mobilize against it.
+One Senator said outside interest groups for service members and veterans were caught off guard by the provision in the agreement and were just now beginning to mobilize against it.

-The retiring first-term lawmaker predicted the bill will pass the Senate regardless of the way he votes.
+The retiring first-term lawmaker predicted the bill will pass the Senate regardless of how he votes.

 Midterm primaries, and 2016

 The top Senate Republican, Mitch McConnell, R-Kentucky, has hinted strongly he will vote against it.
-He cites the weakening of budget sequester as a key complaint.
-The same is true for his top two lieutenants -- Sen. John Cornyn of Texas and Sen. John Thune of South Dakota -- both of whom have declared they will oppose the compromise.
+He cites the weakening of the budget sequester as a key complaint.
+The same is true for his top two lieutenants – Sen. John Cornyn of Texas and Sen. John Thune of South Dakota – both of whom have declared they will oppose the compromise.

-Three leading tea party-backed senators -- Rand Paul of Kentucky, Ted Cruz of Texas, and Marco Rubio of Florida, -- each with 2016 presidential aspirations, also have come out against it for similar reasons.
+Three leading tea party-backed senators with 2016 presidential aspirations – Rand Paul of Kentucky, Ted Cruz of Texas, and Marco Rubio of Florida – also have come out against it for similar reasons.